CEDL2017/homework0/README.md

 -------
 Write here

-# Christopher Michael Bishop
+# Christopher Bishop

 ## Education
 * B.A., Physics, University of Oxford
 * Ph.D., Theoretical Physics, University of Edinburgh

 ## Experience
 Born on 1959, April 7, Christopher Bishop is a Microsoft Technical Fellow and the Laboratory Director at Microsoft Research Cambridge, and also a professor of Computer Science at the University of Edinburgh, and a fellow of Darwin College, Cambridge.
 After obtaining his Ph.D degree in University of Edinburgh, he then joined Culham Laboratory and developed an interest in pattern recognition.
+He led the Neural Computing Research Group at Aston University.
+In 1997, he digged himself into neural networks and machine learning at the Isaac Newton Institute for Mathematical Sciences in Cambridge.
+After that he joined Microsoft Research Laboratory in Cambridge and leads the Machine Learning and Perception group.
+His research interests include probabilistic approaches to machine learning and the application to biomedical science and healthcare.

 ## Awards and honours
 * Fellow of the Royal Academy of Engineering (FREng) (2004)